iptch/go-techbier-2024/theory-slides.md

 ---

-## Structs and Interfaces
+## Structs

-Structs are a sequence of named elements, called fields
+Structs are a sequence of named elements, called fields:

 ```go
 // Empty struct